Chris Cornford, 1948-2017

 Chris was member of Geological Society (past committee member), the Petroleum Group of the Geological Society (founding committee member), the Ussher Society (Committee Member and past Chair), EAOG (conference chair and Scientific Committees member), ICCP, CSPG and PESGB.

-Chris sadly died after a long and dignified battle with prostrate cancer on the 4th of November 2017.
+Chris sadly died after a long and dignified battle with prostate cancer on the 4th of November 2017.
 He will be greatly missed by all, but not forgotten.